 The 25 000 m² Woodlands Data Centre is strategically located in the north of the island and physically distanced from Global Switch’s existing Tai Seng Data Centre, to meet dual occupancy demand.
 It is spread over six levels and has been designed to exceed security requirements of local and international regulators.

-Global Switch required high-quality standards as well as a tight timeframe, Aurecon assisted Gammon in developing an innovative design for the offsite modular construction of the mechanical and electrical systems.
-Gammon will now assemble more than 60 per cent of the MEP works off-site.
+Global Switch required high-quality standards as well as a tight timeframe.
+Aurecon assisted Gammon in developing an innovative design for the offsite modular construction of the mechanical and electrical systems, enabling Gammon to assemble more than 60 per cent of the MEP works off-site.
 This method of Design for Manufacturing Assembly (DfMA) off-site has multiple benefits including increased productivity, safety and quality.

-Recognising the contribution of Aurecon’s mechanical and electrical solutions as being invaluable for the Data Centre, he credits Aurecon’s deep technical knowledge and collaborative approach as a key driver towards successful delivery of the project.
+Aurecon’s deep technical knowledge and collaborative approach were key drivers towards successful delivery of the project.

-Gibson also acknowledged that Aurecon has assisted in not only positioning the project to align with Singapore’s construction industry transformation efforts, but also boosting the industry’s confidence in adopting prefabricated MEP systems for higher productivity and quality.
+Aurecon also assisted in not only positioning the project to align with Singapore’s construction industry transformation efforts, but also boosting the industry’s confidence in adopting prefabricated MEP systems for higher productivity and quality.

-Global Switch Singapore Woodlands is on target to be operational by the end of 2018, becoming the company’s 12th data centre in its portfolio, delivering best-in-class operational and environmental management processes.
+Global Switch Singapore Woodlands was completed at the end of 2018, becoming the company’s 12th data centre in its portfolio, delivering best-in-class operational and environmental management processes.
 Aurecon has worked with Global Switch on data centres around the world, always with a focus on environmental sustainability.

 Unfortunately, you are using a web browser that Aurecon does not support.

 Please change your browser to one of the options below to improve your experience.